 The Plan was approved by the stockholders of the Company and was effective upon the Company's initial public offering.
 Notwithstanding any provision in the Plan to the contrary, no Option shall be exercisable, no Restricted Stock Award or Bonus Stock Award shall be granted, and no Performance Award or Phantom Stock Award shall vest or become satisfiable prior to such stockholder approval.
 No further Awards may be granted under the Plan after 10 years from the date the Prior Plan was adopted by the Board.
-The Plan shall remain in effect until all Options granted under the Plan have been satisfied or expired, all Restricted Stock Awards granted under the Plan have vested or been forfeited, and all Performance Awards, Phantom Stock Awards, and Bonus Stock Awards have been satisfied or expired.
+The Plan shall remain in effect until all Options granted under the Plan have been satisfied or expired, all Restricted Stock Awards granted under the Plan have been satisfied or expired, and Bonus Stock Awards have been satisfied or expired.